History of Thornleigh Church

 At this time with the enlarged facilities it was decided to use the title Thornleigh Adventist Community Centre for the week-day activities.
-Since then, these activities have included (at various times):
+Since then, in various years, these activities have included the following (but not all operating concurrently):

 - Monday, a mother/child play group, run by the mums themselves.

 - Tuesday, an aged care service provided in conjunction with Hornsby Hospital.

 - Wednesday, Creative Activities - a craft morning.

 - Saturday afternoon, indoor and outdoor activities for 6 to 10 year olds.

 - Saturday evening, Pathfinders a "scouting" type program for 10 to 16 year olds including camping and other activities away from the Centre.